 Javalambre Physics of the Accelerating Universe Astrophysical Survey

-J-PAS (Javalambre Physics of the Accelerating Universe Astrophysical Survey) will cover at least 8000 deg2 in approximately 5 years, using an unprecedented system of 56 narrow band filters in the optical.
+J-PAS (Javalambre Physics of the Accelerating Universe Astrophysical Survey) will cover at least 8000 deg2 in approximately 5 years, using an unprecedented system of 54 narrow-band filters, supplemented by two medium-band and one broad-band filter to cover the full optical range.
 The filter system was optimized to pursue three main scientific goals: first, to accurately measure photometric redshifts for galaxies up to z~1; second, to study stellar populations in nearby galaxies; and third, to resolve broad spectral features of objects such as AGNs and supernovae.
 The expected throughputs of the filters (including the CCD quantum efficiency, aluminum reflections and telluric lines) are shown in the figure below.

 The main J-PAS instrument is a 2.5 m telescope with an effective field of view of 7 square degrees.
 That instrument has an étendue of about 26 m2 deg2, which is on a par with other state-of-the art instruments dedicated to wide-area astrophysical surveys.

 We expect to measure positions and redshifts for more than 14 million red, luminous red galaxies (LRGs) with L>L* and an apparent magnitude equivalent to iAB < 22.5.
 In the redshift interval 0.1 < z < 1.2, we expect a photo-z precision of σz ∼ 0.003(1+z).